Matthias Gehnen

 - Analysis for Computer Scientists in Winter 2017.

-In particular, I am proud of our yearly lab course Algorithmic Battle, which I have hosting in recent years.
+In particular, I am proud of our lab course Algorithmic Battle, which I have hosting in recent years.

 Supervised Theses